-Transportation:Journey on the Alaska Railroad from Denali National Park to Anchorage; Holland America’s MS Statendam or MS Oosterdam; private, deluxe air-conditioned motorcoach while touring.
+Transportation:Journey on the Alaska Railroad from Denali National Park to Anchorage; Holland America’s MS Oosterdam or MS Zaandam; private, deluxe air-conditioned motorcoach while touring.

 This Cosmos travel package does not include meals.
 Most of our hotels offer anything from coffee to a full breakfast, so you can start the day the way you like best.
 At most lunch stops, your Tour Director will have information on local restaurants.
 Dinnertime is your chance to sample local cuisine.
 Sometimes your Tour Director will offer an optional dinner outing.